 - 6.2.1.
-A combination of online cycle route planning tools40 combined with City Council officers' local knowledge were used to map desire lines to existing available routes across the city.
-In some cases a significant deviation was required to find the nearest available crossing over roads, railways or water.
+A combination of online cycle route planning tools Cyclestreets and Google Maps combined with City Council officers' local knowledge were used to map desire lines to existing available routes across the city.
+In some cases, a significant deviation was required to find the nearest available crossing over roads, railways or water.
 Due to the street layout in much of Portsmouth a balance also often had to be found between identifying the technically shortest route (which may zig-zag through residential streets and be confusing to follow) versus a slightly longer route (which may be easier to follow).
 The proposed routes for audit were presented to City Council officers and confirmed, or amended in line with their comments, as appropriate. - 6.2.2.
-Figure 6.1 illustrates the outcome of mapping prioritised cycle routes to existing roads. - 6.2.3.
-Many of the prioritised cycle corridors converge on the Commercial Road / rail station area in the city centre.
+Figure 6.1 illustrates the outcome of mapping prioritised cycle routes to existing roads.
+Table 6.1 lists the roads and routes which comprised the prioritised cycle routes.
+The table also identifies sections which were audited but which the audit process discounted for inclusion on the network plan, taking account of balancing roadspace for different modes (see chapter 7). - 6.2.3.
+Many of the prioritised cycle corridors converge on the Commercial Road / Portsmouth & Southsea Rail Station area in the city centre.
 In terms of cycling, this area contains heavily trafficked roads and junctions which create severance.
 It also has pedestrianised areas where cycling is not permitted; a deviation from the desire line is required to make cycle journeys across the city centre. - 6.2.4.
 This area is anticipated to undergo substantial development and change, including revisions to the transport network and street layouts.
 These changes are however not yet confirmed. - 6.2.5.
 As a result of the uncertainty regarding future city centre layouts the prioritised cycle corridors were not mapped to existing routes in this area.
-Further study is required to identify north-south and eastwest routes which can be made suitable for cycling as part of wider city centre studies. - 6.2.6.
+Further study is required to identify northsouth and east-west routes which can be made suitable for cycling as part of wider city centre studies.

+6.2.6.
 In line with the guidance, the most direct route was sought whilst also taking account of the route's overall legibility.
 In the case of route 602 (Gosport to Portsmouth College) the street pattern meant no one single route was preferred and instead two route variants were taken forward for auditing.
-In the case of route 601 (Gosport to Hayling Island) the deviation from the desire line due to Eastney Lake meant that two routes were taken forward 601a covering Gosport to Hayling Island and 601b covering Gosport to Langstone Campus / St James' Hospital.
+In the case of route 601 (Gosport to Hayling Island) the deviation from the desire line due to Eastney Lake meant that a route covering Gosport to Langstone Campus / St. James' Hospital destinations (but not connecting to Hayling Ferry) was taken forward.